 Successful load testing requires that you develop a thorough test plan, to ensure that the scenarios that you develop can accomplish your load testing objectives.

 Application testing requires hardware, software, and human resources.
 Before you begin testing, you should know which resources are required and available, and decide how to use them effectively.

 To do this, you should become thoroughly familiar with the hardware and software components, the system configuration, and the typical usage model.
-This analysis ensures that the testing environment you create using LoadRunner Professional will reflect the environment and configuration of the application under test.
+This analysis ensures that the testing environment you create using LoadRunner Professional reflects the environment and configuration of the application under test.